Tereziekasalie/english-for-designers/Storytelling/index.md

 ![tips](12.png)
 ![because](13.png)

-EXCESIVE PHONE USE HAS BEEN LINKED TO POTENTIAL LACK OF CREATIVITY AND GROW WHEN YOU ARE WITHOUT DISTRACTIONS.
+EXCESSIVE PHONE USE HAS BEEN LINKED TO POTENTIAL LACK OF CREATIVITY AND GROW WHEN YOU ARE WITHOUT DISTRACTIONS.

 ![lackofcreativity](14.png)
 ![hobbiesandrelationships](15.png)